Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 <a name="dacm"></a>
 ### Data Acquisition Example: Contoso Mart

 Contoso Mart sells twenty-five products.
-Every time a user requests a web page, an advertisement for one of these products is included on the page.
-(In other words, the type of offer that Contoso Mart hopes to personalize is a product suggestion.)
-Before implementing personalized offers, Contoso Mart highlighted a randomly-selected offer and recorded the following information for each clickthrough event:
+Every time a user requests the product description page for one of those products, an offer is embedded in the page.
+Before implementing personalized offers, Contoso Mart embedded an advertisement for a (different) randomly-selected product and recorded the following information for each offer display event:
-- The product was highlighted in the offer (encoded using 25 one-hot variables)
+- The product that was highlighted in the offer
-- The webpage where the offer was displayed (one categorical feature with 25 possible values, one corresponding to each product)
+- The webpage where the offer was displayed
+- Demographics on the user including location (latitude/longitude), distance from a retail store, gender, auto-renew status, and credit card type
+- The offered product's weight and cost
-- The count of the user's visits to each of the 25 webpages in the past minute, hour, or day (tallies maintained in near-real time using [Azure Event Hub](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-overview/) and [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/))
+- The count of the user's visits to the offered product's webpage in the past minute, hour, or day (tallies maintained in near-real time using [Azure Event Hub](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-overview/) and [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/))
+- Whether a clickthrough occurred

-The resulting dataset has 101 (25 + 1 + 3 * 25) features.
-If the number of products/web pages were larger, it might have been advisable to bin products into groups or switch to a hybrid recommender approach.
+Because the product offered and webpage displayed are categorical values, each effectively contributes 25 one-hot features to the classification model.
+If the number of products/web pages were larger, this might have resulted in a model with an untenably large number of features: in that case it might have been advisable to bin products into groups or switch to a hybrid recommender approach.

 <a name="extractionselection"></a>
 ## Feature Extraction and Selection

-The core component of the model training/evaluation datasets is the offer clickthrough data, which generally contains the label of interest (viz., the identifier for the ad that was clicked), the identifier for the user who clicked it, and a timestamp.
+The core component of the model training/evaluation datasets is the offer clickthrough data, which generally contains the label of interest (viz., whether the user clicked on the offer), the identifier for the user who clicked it, and sometimes a timestamp.
 The user identifier and timestamp can be used to join the dataset with semi-static user descriptions like demographic properties as well as the user's recent behavior at the time the clickthrough occurred.
 This process may produce a dataset that includes many features, some of which are uninformative or contribute to overfitting.
 Feature selection can be used to reduce the feature set while maintaining as much predictive power as possible.

 <a name="extraction"></a>
 ### Feature Extraction